What are Outstanding Shares?

 For example, if a company issues a total of 1000 shares.
-600 shares are issued as floating shares to the general public, 200 shares are issued as restricted shares to company insiders, and 200 are kept in the company’s treasury.
-In this case, the company has a total of 800 outstanding shares and 200 treasury shares.
+600 shares are issued as floating shares to the general public, 200 are issued as restricted shares to company insiders, and 200 are kept in the company’s treasury.
+In this case, the company has 800 outstanding shares and 200 treasury shares.

-Basic shares mean the number of outstanding stocks currently outstanding, while the fully diluted number takes into account things such as warrants, capital notes, and convertible stock.
-In other words, the fully diluted number of shares outstanding tells you how many outstanding stocks there could potentially be.
+Basic shares mean the number of outstanding stocks currently outstanding, while the fully diluted number considers things such as warrants, capital notes, and convertible stock.
+In other words, the fully diluted number of Stocks outstanding tells you how many outstanding stocks there could potentially be.

-Conversely, stocks outstanding will decrease if a firm completes a share buyback (repurchase of its own shares by the company which decreases the number of outstanding stocks in the public and increases the treasury shares amount) or a reverse split (consolidation of a corporation’s shares according to a predetermined ratio).
+Conversely, outstanding stocks will decrease if a firm completes a share buyback or a reverse stock split (consolidating a corporation’s shares according to a predetermined ratio).
+Buyback is the repurchase of its shares by the company.
+As a result, it decreases the number of outstanding stocks in the public and increases the amount of treasury shares.

-A greater number of shares outstanding means a more stable company given greater price stability as that it takes many more shares traded to create a significant movement in the stock price.
-Contrary to this, the outstanding shares of stock with a much lower number of outstanding stocks could be more vulnerable to price manipulation, requiring much fewer shares to be traded up or down to move the stock price.
+A higher number of outstanding stocks means a more stable company given greater price stability as it takes many more shares traded to create a significant movement in the stock price.
+Contrary to this, the stock with a much lower number of outstanding stocks could be more vulnerable to price manipulation, requiring much fewer shares to be traded up or down to move the stock price.

 - Outstanding shares Formula : Shares issued – treasury shares – restricted shares = 25,800 – 5,500 – (2 x 2,000) = 16,300.

 - Suppose, stock is currently at $35.65.
 Therefore, the market capitalization of the firm is 16,300 x $35.65 = $581,095.